 There are a number of barriers that prospective clients of therapy perceive.
 The financial implications are just one of these but if the financial cost of employing guidance appears high, just imagine the ongoing costs without!

 Because even if I do have challenges (and don’t we all), I don’t want to be considered a failure.
 It’s not like I’m sick!
 (Psst!
 You don’t need to be ill to gain new perspectives.)
+The cultural shift is under way.
+People ARE becoming more comfortable engaging a counsellor because the psychological wellbeing knowledge base is growing.
+IT’s out there!
 [Read more…]

 The truth is, who wouldn’t sooner fix the car or some other mechanical part of our lives?
 Who ever heard of a ‘mechanical’ stigma?
 When the car breaks down or needs attention, we might get emotional about it.
 The inconvenience, cost, all sorts of judgements but mostly we know it has to be done, and so we bite the bullet.
 [Read more…]